Mary Linwood: Legal dispute

 Linwood's needlework exhibition was housed in the old Savile House on Leicester Square, which also housed William Green's Pistol Repository and Shooting Gallery from 1836 to 1855 in a rebuilt section upstairs.
 The run-down building had been leased to Mary Linwood and associates at the turn of the century.
-It was subsequently rebuilt and refurbished from 1806–1809 by architect Joseph Page (1718–1776).
+It was subsequently rebuilt and refurbished from 1806 to 1809 by architect Joseph Page (1718–1776).
 Linwood displayed her work in a long gallery on the first floor from 1809 until her death in 1845.
 A legal dispute regarding the payment for renovations became a decades long battle, and eventually landed in The House of Lords in 1837.
 The House decided the case against Linwood and her partners, who were ordered to pay Page.
 In 1865, Savile House was destroyed by fire.

 Family

-Mary is often confused with her niece Mary Linwood who was a music composer and wrote a number of literary works including Leicestershire Tales (1808).
+Mary is often confused with her niece Mary Linwood, born circa 1783 in Birmingham, a composer whose works include the oratorio David’s First Victory (1833) and the author of Leicestershire Tales (1808), and the poem Anglo Cambrian (1818).

 Last years and death

 Four years before her death in 1845, Mary's works were still exhibited in London.
 She worked with stitches of different lengths on a fabric made especially for her in Leicester, and had coarse linen tammy cloth prepared for her as well.
 Her long and short stitches looked like brush strokes, with silk for highlights.
 She inspired many amateurs in later years to copy her needlework techniques on a smaller scale.

-Mary embroidered her last piece when she was seventy-eight, although she lived to be ninety and worked as a school mistress until a year before her death.
+She embroidered her last piece when she was seventy-eight, although she lived to be ninety and worked as a school mistress until a year before her death.
 She never married and, according to the Greater Wigston Historical Society, was the last person in Leicester to use a Sedan chair.
 In 1845, during her annual visit to her Exhibition in London, Mary Linwood, by then regarded as the most celebrated needlewoman of her age, caught the flu and died.
 She was buried in St Margaret's Church, Leicester, a church she regularly attended.

 Her entire collection was dispersed at Christie's Auction House, after both the British Museum and House of Lords had earlier rejected her offer to donate her collection, the auctioned pieces were sold for sums far below those at which they had been valued a few years previously.

 Her tomb in Leicester, erected by friends refers to her skills adding a "lustre on her age, her country and her sex.